Not Business Advice ✍️

 I couldn't even understand what he was talking about.

-If me, a fellow engineer from the same damn team could not understand, how could a non technical product manager, designer, marketer or anyone else from the company understand?
+If me, a fellow engineer from the same damn team could not understand, how could a non technical product manager, designer, marketer or founder from the company understand?

-And appeared as a rocket scientist.
+Well, they couldn't.
+And that was the point.
+He was playing the game and appeared as a rocket scientist.
 A genius at work.

-If I had joined the company before building any products of my own, maybe I would never build products.
+If I had joined the company before building any products of my own, maybe I would have never built products.

 You cannot do everything by yourself.